-If you think you may have a wrongful death claim, you should consult a Fort Worth Wrongful Death Attorney to determine if the claim is in fact viable.
+If you think you may have a wrongful death claim, you should consult a local Death Attorney to determine if the claim is in fact viable.
 If you do in fact have a wrongful death claim, you should contact an experienced attorney to help you guide you though not only the legal aspects of the claim, but the emotional parts as well.

 In addition, an attorney can help you fight the insurance companies and collect the compensation you deserve.

 Often insurance companies will offer what seems like a large sum of money to a wrongful death claimant hoping that he or she will accept it before consulting an attorney.
 The claimant, not wanting to pay a portion of the settlement to an attorney, will accept the claim.

 The insurance company will often even remind the claimant that an attorney will have to pay a fee to an attorney.

 Don’t fall victim to this ploy.

 Insurance companies are in the business of making money.
 One way they do that is by not adequately paying claims.
 In almost every instance an attorney will be able to collect much more money than what the insurance company offered an unrepresented claimant.

 For more information about your wrongful death claim, contact a Wrongful Death Attorney today at (817) 820-0100 or fill out a free case evaluation online.